Error estimation in current noisy quantum computers: The error probability in three representative quantum circuits

 We will calculate the QPE for the $\sigma_x$ operator and for the $|+\rangle=(1/\sqrt{2})(|0\rangle+|1\rangle)$ eigenstate, using a total of 4 qubits, one as a register for preparing the eigenstate and other 3 to calculate the phase.
 Details of the quantum circuit are shown in \ref{appqpe}.

-The results for the fidelity and the phase estimation for different qubit chains are shown in Figs. \ref{fig-qpe-fid} and \ref{fig-qpe-phase}.
-In this case, the expected result for $\theta$ is 0 (the eigenvalue of the $|+\rangle$ state is 1) and the purple line represents the maximum error we can generate as a function of the probability error (the maximum error can be calculated using the procedure of the QPE to estimate the eigenvalue).
+The phase results for different qubit chains are shown in Fig. (\ref{fig-qpe-phase}).
+In this case, the expected result for $\theta$ is 0 (the eigenvalue of the $|+\rangle$ state is 1) and the purple line represents the maximum error we can generate as a function of the error probability.
+As in the previous case the worst scenario is to obtain $|111\rangle$ instead of $|000\rangle$.
+For the QPE circuit with 4 qubits this implies that the eigenvalue scales linearly from 0 to 7/8 as a function of the error probability.
 In this case, all the points stay below this line which indicates that the calculation of the total error probability matches perfectly with the errors induced by the imperfections of the physical qubits.
-When we observe the results for the fidelity we can also observe that the totality of the points stays above the purple line, which represents the minimum expected fidelity as a function of the error probability.